-Many of us have a harder fight… especially our LGBT community.
+Many of us have a harder fight… especially our LGBTQ+ community.
 I can only imagine being born a women, but knowing deep down I was really a man, or not being able to love another being in public because they so happen to be the same sex.
 Well, I had the wonderful opportunity to go to the equality/ pride/ resist march last month.
 I felt it was an ample opportunity to expose my girls to such a momentous & prideful occasion.
 It was quite challenging getting there, but “I had this feeling all in my bones” and my determination was the fuel that got us there.
 I put on our rainbow apparel and Pash & I created our glittery & cheerful “Fill the World w/ Love” sign.
 A sense of empowerment came from working together with my girls on that sign.
-We pack up the car…and we head to West Hollywood!
+We packed up the car and head to West Hollywood!

 What a sight!
 So many colors…so much freedom….so much love.
 I didn’t see gender or fear, I just saw humans that were walking as one united human race.
 Freedom to be is what every single human on this earth deserves…and this freedom was flowing freely throughout this beautiful crowd.

 What is my job as a mother?
-To ensure that my girls grow up to be strong, confident, and empathetic human beings…and expose them to the vastness of love.
+To ensure that my girls grow up to be strong, confident, and empathetic human beings…and to expose them to the vastness of love.
 I am so blessed to have them by my side in this march called life.
 Let us all fight for the right to love, our right to be equal, our right to use our voice in our own way every day.